 It is important to note that the scores and GPAs are averages, not minimums, and that the application essays (and letters of recommendation) play a deciding factor in admittance decisions.

-To be considered for membership into the Honors Scholars Program, you must first submit your High Point University undergraduate admissions application.
+To be considered for membership into the Honors Scholar Program as a new student, you must first submit your High Point University undergraduate admissions application.

 Then, please complete the Honors Scholar application through your PantherPage.
 Priority is given to applications received by February 1.
 The final application deadline is March 1.
 Admission to the Honors Scholar Program is limited to 100 students.